hfeeki/cluster-commander/README.md

 # Cluster Commander #

 Cluster management tool.
-Concurrently runs command(s) on groups of nodes.
+Concurrently runs commands on, and uploads/downloads files to groups of nodes.

 By default, reads a list of nodes from `pbsnodes` command (and skips nodes marked as 'down' and/or 'offline', overridden with `-a` CLI option).